zverok/spylls/docs/index.rst

 Spellchecking is a notoriously hard task that looks easy.
 The MVP everybody starts from is "just look if the word in the known list, and if it is not, calculate Levenstein distance to know what's the most similar one and suggest it", but things get complicated very quickly once you start working with real texts, and languages other than English.

 There are some modern approaches to spell and grammar checking, which are base on machine learning, can recognize context and do a lot of other interesting stuff.
-But "classic", dictionary-based spellcheckers are still most widespread solution, with **hunspell** being the most widespread of all.
+But "classic", dictionary-based spellcheckers are still most widespread solution, with **Hunspell** being the most widespread of all.
 It is embedded into Chrome, Firefox, OpenOffice, Adobe's products, Linux and MacOS distributions; there are Hunspell-compatible dictionaries for most of human languages.

-At the same time, hunspell is long-living, complicated, almost undocumented piece of software, and it was our feeling that the significant part of human knowledge is somehow "locked" in a form of large C++ project.
-That's how **spyll** was born: as an attempt to "unlock" it, via well-structured and well-documented implementation in high-level language.
+At the same time, Hunspell is long-living, complicated, almost undocumented piece of software, and it was our feeling that the significant part of human knowledge is somehow "locked" in a form of large C++ project.
+That's how **Spyll** was born: as an attempt to "unlock" it, via well-structured and well-documented implementation in high-level language.

 Design choices
 --------------

 * **Spyll** is implemented in Python, as a most widespread high-level language of 2020s (besides EcmaScript, but I just can't do it... for personal reasons);
 * The code is as "vanilla Python" as possible, so it should be reasonable readable for developer in any modern language; the most Python-specific feature used is method returning generators (instead of arrays);
-* Code is structured in a (reasonably) low amount of classes with (reasonably) large methods, exposing the imperative nature of hunspell algorithms; probably "very OO" or "very functional" approach could've made code more appealing for some, but I tried to communicate the algorithms themselves (for possible reimplementations in other languages and architectures), not my own views on how to code;
+* Code is structured in a (reasonably) low amount of classes with (reasonably) large methods, exposing the imperative nature of Hunspell's algorithms; probably "very OO" or "very functional" approach could've made code more appealing for some, but I tried to communicate the algorithms themselves (for possible reimplementations in other languages and architectures), not my own views on how to code;
 * ...At the same time, it doesn't try to reproduce Hunspell's structure of classes, method names and calls, but rather express "what it does" in the most simple/straightforward ways

 Usage as a library